-Offer practical advice on reinforcing certain habits that have a positive influence on steeping patterns.
-Children could start keeping a diary which they add to each evening, for example - or they could use up excess energy by exercising during the day.
+Offer practical advice on reinforcing certain abits that have a positive influence on sleeping patterns.
+Children could start keeping a diary which they add to each evening, for example or they could use up excess energy by exercising

-HYDRATION # HABITS
+HYDRATION

-Underline the importance of drinking plenty of water throughout the day, while limiting drinks close to bedfine to pervent disruptions during the night: it's a lot harder to switch off if you keep needing to get out of bed for the toilet.
-Avoiding caffeinated drinks later in the day also allows the body and brain to slow down naturally, without any chemicals firing them back up.
+Underline the importance of drinking plenty of water throughout the day, while limiting drinks close to bedtime to prevent disruptions during the night: it's a lot harder to switch off if you keep needing to get out of bed for the toilet.
+Avoiding caffeinated drinks later in the day also allows the body and brain to slow down naturally, without any chemicals firing them